Why testing conditional independence is so hard?

 Type I and type II error tradeoff

 In principle, we choose the kernel (especially the bandwidth on \(C\)) to maximize power — that is, to better detect conditional dependence.
+However,

 The same kernel choice that amplifies true dependence can also amplify regression-induced bias.